-The plan actuary currently uses mortality rates based on the RP-2014 Total Data Set for Healthy Annuitants Mortality Table that vary by age, gender, employee group (i.e. general, law enforcement officer) and health status (i.e. disabled and healthy).
+The plan currently uses mortality tables that vary by age, gender, employee group (i.e. general, law enforcement officer) and health status (i.e. disabled and healthy).
 The current mortality rates are based on published tables and based on studies that cover significant portions of the U.S. population.
-The healthy mortality rates also contain a provision to reflect future mortality improvements
+The healthy mortality rates also contain a provision to reflect future mortality improvements.

-The actuarial assumptions used in the December 31, 2017 valuation were based on the results of an actuarial experience study as of December 31, 2014.
+The actuarial assumptions used in the December 31, 2019 valuation were based on the results of an actuarial experience study from December 31, 2010 through 2014.